vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/yAmunaH/stotra-ratnam/sarva-prastutiH.md

 The Lord has been described as "Madhu mathana".
 Just as the asura was killed, so should all the impediments in the way of rendering service to the Lord be broken into bits and annihilated.

 82 Sri Yamunacharya's We had earlier quoted sloka (15) of Mukunda Mala.
 It has relevance here also.
 Says Kulasekhara: "O Madhava, I cannot look at those who do not have even for a moment devotion to your feet.
 I will not listen to stories other than those relating to your pastimes, which are worth listening.
 O Lord of the Universe, let me pay no attention to those who avoid thinking of you.
-Let me be able to serve you, birth after birth." दुरन्तस्यानादेरपरिहरणीयस्य महतः निहीनाचारोऽहं नृपशुरशुभस्यास्पदमपि ।
+Let me be able to serve you, birth after birth."

-दयासिन्धो बन्धो निरवधिकवात्सल्यजलधे तव स्मारं स्मारं गुणगणमितीच्छामि गतभीः ॥ ५८ ॥ Durantasyaanaader apariharaneeyasya mahato niheenaacaaro aham nripashurasubhasyaapadam api dayaasindho!bandho! niravadhika vaatsalyajaladhe! tava smaaram smaaram gunaganam iteechaami gatabheeh".

-I am a beast, without any standard of conduct.
-I have all the vices and am cruel.
-I am fated for an eternal and calamitous destiny.
-Yet, I am free from fear, as I am remembering You, again and again - You who are an ocean of mercy and parental love and innumerable virtues of a similar nature.

-We may recall sloka 47.
-In that sloka it had been said that though he is not holy, though he is sinful, merciless and shameless, he is seeking to attain the Lord.
-Lest the Lord ask, as to how he, who was so ineligible was aspiring to attain him, the reply is given in this sloka.
-The hymn says that he is a vile beast ('nihinaachaarah nripashuh'), that he is of sinful conduct but yet he is not afraid, as he is remembering again and again ('smaram smaram') the endless ocean of auspicious traits ("niravadhika vaatsalya jaladhe").

-There are two adjectives used to address the Lord - "dayasindho" and "vatsalya jaladhe".
-They are to specially signify that the listed demerits would be drowned in the ocean that is the Lord.
-Kulasekhara, in one sloka, calls the Lord as83 "kripajalanidhe" (as compared to the word "dayasindho" used here).
 </details>